Costco Mashed Potatoes - Serve at Thanksgiving?

 Easy to Cook

 For these mashed potatoes, I opted to heat them in the microwave.
-It took about 7 minutes but it was a very simple and easy process.
+It took about 7 minutes, but it was straightforward and easy.
 Much faster than making mashed potatoes from scratch!

 What I Ate It With